qurAI-amsterdam/ensemble-knowledge-distillation/README.md

                            --balance-ratios 0,5,5
 ```

-## Testing
+## Inference

-Testing a 2D network for background/kidney+tumor segmentation:
+Running the 2D network for background/kidney+tumor segmentation on the validation data:

 ```shell
 python testing_network.py -d /path/to/data/directory/ \